 Who can participate?

 The CCC is a benefit of employment for all state agency employees, and employees of state colleges and universities.
 It was created by executive order in 1987 and has been endorsed by every Colorado governor since.

 What is the benefit of making a donation through the CCC?

 The CCC enables you to donate directly out of your payroll, in whatever amount you like.
 This automatic, incremental giving enables most employees to give more than otherwise might be possible.
 Additionally, nonprofits can keep their administrative costs lower if they’re processing a single, large payment from the CCC versus multiple, smaller payments from individual donors.
 Also, recurring giving creates a sustained form of funding that helps nonprofits year-round.

 Yes.
 Every agency listed in the CCC Resource Guide & Directory is recognized by the Internal Revenue Service (IRS) as a 501(c)(3) nonprofit.
 Donations to these groups are eligible for tax deduction on your annual income tax form.
 You will need to retain a copy of your pledge form and (if giving through payroll contribution) a copy of your final pay stub showing the total amount withheld during the calendar year in order to claim your deduction.
 Workplace giving donations are post-tax, per IRS guidelines.

 If I currently give through payroll contribution, do I have to sign up again when there’s a new campaign?

-CCC staff members are available to answer your questions any tme.
+CCC staff members are available to answer your questions any time.
 Call us at 720-420-3210 or email firstname.lastname@example.org.
 Learn more about the CCC at www.coloradocombinedcampaign.org.